Why Deleting Old Email Messages Is Important

 Yes, you can.
 Here’s how to auto delete old messages in Gmail:

-1. Log in to the Clean Email app with your Gmail account.
+1. Log in to the Clean Email app with your mail account.

-2. Go to the Inbox folder and use the email age filter next to the search bar.
+2. Go to the All Mail folder and use the Old Mail filter above the search bar.